mochajs/mocha/docs/index.md

 ### Third-Party Reporters

 Mocha allows you to define custom reporters.
-For more information see the [wiki](https://github.com/mochajs/mocha/wiki/Third-party-reporters).
-An example is the [TeamCity reporter](https://github.com/travisjeffery/mocha-teamcity-reporter).
+For more information see the [wiki][mocha-wiki-more-reporters].
+An example is the [TeamCity reporter][mocha-teamcity-reporter].

 ### HTML Reporter